 Areas of specialism

-- Court of Protection welfare matters
+- Court of Protection health and welfare

 - Appeals against deprivations of liberty under s21A Mental Capacity Act 2005